worldmaking/digm5950/evo.md

 Note that exactly how new energy is introduced can have quite drastic effect on the adaptive conditions -- since effectively organisms are trying to evolve strategies to be more viable, the distribution of energy in the world is the primary factor.
 The simplest option is to reintroduce the energy immediately, spread uniformly over the space, e.g. `field.add(energy_deficit/(field.width*field.height))`.
 More interesting behaviours can emerge when energy is redistributed more gradually and non-uniformly in space.

-### Agent designs
+### Evolutionary Agent designs

-We now have a model of an agent as comprising a collection of sensors, a collection of internal nodes of computing, and a number of output nodes (as actuator potentials) that cause actions in the world:
+Given a model of an agent as comprising a collection of sensors, a collection of internal nodes of computing (such as a neural network), and a number of output nodes (as actuator potentials) that cause actions in the world, which could be extended in a few ways:

 ![agent diagram](img/agent_diagram.png)

-**Possible outputs include:**

-- Locomotion.
-Ideally modeled as signals sent to simulated locomotory systems, rather than simple changes of velocity/orientation.
-- Consumption.
-Extraction of materials from the environment, e.g. food.
-	- Vice versa, expulsion of materials back into the environment, e.g. building, defecation.
-- Changing internal mental states, such as memory stores, or dispositions.
-- Communication.
-Pheromone deposits, noises, visual signals, etc.
-- Growth.
-Although this is not usually something under an organisms' control for larger organisms, it may be at the cellular level.
-- Reproduction.
-Clearly this is only an internal choice for organisms that reproduce asexually.

-> If it is helpful, you may imagine the buttons you can press to control a videogame character.
-Each button is an output.

-It may also be worth asking whether actions can occur concurrently, or whether activating one will suppress others.
-E.g. can you reproduce while in motion?
-Can you change direction when not in motion?
-The simplest technique here is to limit output to one action per frame.

 **Possible inputs include:**